WAYS TO SERVE within our red doors

 Our Lectors are responsible for reading the lessons at each of the services.
 If you are interested in joining the team of Lectors, please contact Alan Dewart at email@example.com or 716-622-7671.

 NEWCOMER AND GREETER

 Greeters welcome parishioners as they enter church.
 Newcomers are identified, welcomed, given a St. Mark’s bag filled with information about our parish, and invited to coffee hour or lemonade on the lawn after the 10:00 AM service.
 In addition, our members have been busy reexamining what a Newcomer Ministry should be and how we communicate with the community around us.
 With help from a new tool, Invite*Welcome*Connect, created and developed by Mary Parmer, we have begun to redirect the future direction and growth of this ministry.
-For more details, please contact Anastasia Chavez, Minister of Newcomer and Outreach at firstname.lastname@example.org.
+If interested in being a Greeter, please contact Claire Ross at firstname.lastname@example.org.

 Parish Life invites you to good food, fellowship, and fun in a ministry dedicated to building a sense of community at St. Mark’s.
 Our team of volunteers hosts: weekly coffee hour after 10 AM service, soup lunch for our monthly Souper Sunday gathering, Father’s Day Strawberry Shortcake, Mother’s Day Sweets, summer Lemonade on the Lawn, and more.
 If you smell a delicious aroma coming from the undercroft- that’s the Parish Life Team inviting you the table.
 Come join us!
 For more information, please contact Jan Bos at email@example.com.